 # virsh list --all

-If this command lists the new Linux virtual machine, you have successfully converted and imported the guest.
-Boot the guest and confirm its full functionality before deleting the original guest or migrating active services.
+If this command lists the new Linux virtual machine, you have successfully converted and imported the VM.
+Afterwards, boot the VM and confirm the full functionality of the VM before deleting the original VM or migrating active services.

-- virt-v2v cannot currently reconfigure a guest's network configuration.
-If the converted guest is not connected to the same subnet as the source, its network configuration may have to be updated.
-See also the virt-customize(1) man page.
+The virt-v2v tool cannot currently reconfigure a VM's network configuration.
+If the converted VM is not connected to the same subnet as the source, its network configuration may have to be updated.
+For more information, see the virt-customize(1) man page.

 For more information on managing virtual machines with libvirt in RHEL 7, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.